Maestro Enrico Cecchetti

 The Cecchetti Method is based on classes which cover specific steps for each day of the week, rigorously upholding physical and theoretical principals of ‘classical theatrical dancing’,

 What happened when Cecchetti died?

-In 1923, Cecchetti returned to Italy to retire but was invited by Arturo Toscanini to resume his teaching career at La Scala in 1925, his lifelong dream.
-While teaching a class, Cecchetti collapsed and was taken home, where he died the following day, November 13, 1928.
-His Method however did not die with him but was taught by his pupils, especially in England and can now be found in discerning ballet schools around the world.
+In 1923, Cecchetti returned to Italy to retire but was invited by Arturo Toscanini to resume his teaching career at La Scala in 1925, Cecchetti died on November 13, 1928.
+His Method continued to be taught by his pupils, especially in England and can now be found in discerning ballet schools around the world.